Portland always attracts a new wave of visitors: the big nature lovers.

 Shore dives around Portland offer different opportunities for the beginner right through to the experienced cave dive certified divers.
 And, because of its significant shipwreck history, there are wrecks to explore, too!

-Surry River: launch from the Narrawong boat ramp, which has ample parking and good access for vehicle to the river.
+Surry River: launch from the Narrawong boat ramp, which has ample parking and good access for vehicles to the river.

 Bridgwater Lakes: this fresh water lake has quite a bit of shelter and can be best accessed by the boat ramp at the Aquatic Club.